ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 #### Forward error and interruption events
 #### Cancel work and clean up all resources in a disposable
 #### Avoid introducing concurrency

 #### Avoid blocking in operators

+Signal or producer operators should return a new signal or producer (respectively) as quickly as possible.
+Any work that the operator needs to perform should be part of the event handling logic, _not_ part of the operator invocation itself.

+This guideline can be safely ignored when the purpose of an operator is to synchronously retrieve one or more values from a stream, like `single()` or `wait()`.

 [flatten]: BasicOperators.md#flattening-producers
 [Framework Overview]: FrameworkOverview.md